AI PharmCare

 Generic: loperamide

-Reviewed by Younghun ChoLast reviewed April 20, 2026
+Reviewed by Dr. Younghun ChoLast reviewed April 20, 2026

 Who Should Avoid or Consult First

-• People with bloody or black stools, or a high fever
+• People with bloody or black stools, or high fever

-• Individuals with severe bacterial infections of the gut (e.g., C. difficile)
+• Individuals with diarrhea caused by bacterial infection (e.g., C. difficile) or parasitic infection

 • People with severe liver disease